jonnonz1/nz-statute-book/acts/public/1955/adoption-act-1955.md

   (f) persons whom the Judge permits to be present as support persons for a party on the request of that party:
   (g) any other persons whom the Judge permits to be present.
 (2) No other person may attend a hearing of an application under this Act.
-(3) The Judge must agree to a request under subsection (1)(f) unless the Judge considers there is a good reason why the named support persons should not be permitted to be present.
+(3) The Judge must agree to a request under subsection (1)﻿(f) unless the Judge considers there is a good reason why the named support persons should not be permitted to be present.
 (4) No support persons may help an applicant conduct his or her case.
 (5) If, during a hearing, the Judge requests a person of any of the following kinds to leave the courtroom, the person must do so:
   (a) an accredited news media reporter:
-  (b) a support person whom the Judge permitted to be present under subsection (1)(f).
+  (b) a support person whom the Judge permitted to be present under subsection (1)﻿(f).
 (6) Nothing in this section limits any other power of the court— (a) to hear proceedings in private; or
   (b) to permit a McKenzie friend to be present; or (c) to exclude any person from the court.

 ### 22A Publication of reports of proceedings
-Sections 11B to 11D of the Family Courts Act 1980 apply to the publication of a report of any proceedings under this Act— (a) in a Family Court:
+Sections 11B to 11D of the Family Court Act 1980 apply to the publication of a report of any proceedings under this Act— (a) in the Family Court:
   (b) in any other court, in which case references in those sections to the Family Court or court must be read as references to that other court.

 ### 23 Inspection of adoption records